All Episodes

 I don't even think most Americans know what it means.

-Like what does it mean?
+Like, what does it mean?

-But um i it's on the air all the time, and meanwhile, there are so many other problems we need to be solving and issues we need to be talking about, and um it's it's very frustrating for folks that just want to hear the real news and know what's going on in the world.
+And it's very frustrating for folks that just want to hear the real news and know what's going on in the world.

 That is a void that I want to fill.

-I'm not looking for credit, I just want to get the truth out, and I am instinctively aghast at how deeply ideological and corrupt the media is.
+And I am instinctively aghast at how deeply ideological and corrupt the media is.

-It is it is beyond despicable, these people.
+It is beyond despicable, these people.

 Well, we're so grateful to you.